mozilla/policy-templates/README.md

 If Value is set to false, tracking protection is disabled and locked in both the browser and private browsing.

-If Value is set to true, private browsing is enabled by default in both the browser and private browsing and you can choose set the Locked value if you want to prevent the user from changing it.
+If Value is set to true, tracking protection is enabled by default in both the browser and private browsing and you can choose set the Locked value if you want to prevent the user from changing it.
 ```
 {
   "policies": {